reactivemanifesto/reactivemanifesto/README.md

 ### Why it is Important

 The word scalable is defined by Merriam-Webster as *“capable of being easily expanded or upgraded on demand”*.
 A scalable application is able to be expanded according to its usage.
 This can be achieved by adding elasticity to the application, the option of being able to scale out or in (add or remove nodes) on demand.
 In addition, the architecture makes it easy to scale up or down (deploying on a node with more or fewer CPUs) without redesigning or rewriting the application.
-Elasticity makes it possible to minimize the cost of operating applications in a cloud computing environment, allowing you to profit from its virtualized pay-for-what-you-use model.
+Elasticity makes it possible to minimize the cost of operating applications in a cloud computing environment, allowing you to profit from its pay-for-what-you-use model.

 Scalability also helps managing risk: providing too little hardware to keep up with user load leads to dissatisfaction and loss of customers, having too much hardware — and operations personnel — idling for no good reason results in unnecessary expense.
 A scalable solution also mitigates the risk of ending up with an application that is unable to make use of new hardware becoming available: we will see processors with hundreds, if not thousands of hardware threads within the next decade and utilizing their potential requires the application to be scalable at a very fine-grained level.

 ### Key Building Blocks

 An event-driven system based on asynchronous message-passing provides the foundation for scalability.
-It enables loose coupling between components and subsystems and thus makes it possible to scale out the system onto multiple nodes while retaining the same programming model with the same semantics.
+The loose coupling and location independence between components and subsystems makes it possible to scale out the system onto multiple nodes while retaining the same programming model with the same semantics.
 Adding more instances of a component increases the system’s capacity to process events.
 In terms of implementation there is no difference between scaling up by utilizing multiple cores or scaling out by utilizing more nodes in a datacenter or cluster.
 The topology of the application becomes a deployment decision which is expressed through configuration and/or adaptive runtime algorithms responding to application usage.
 This is what we call [location transparency](http://en.wikipedia.org/wiki/Location_transparency).

 It is important to understand that the goal is not to try to implement transparent distributed computing, distributed objects or RPC-style communication — this has been tried before and it has failed.
 Instead we need to *embrace the network* by representing it directly in the programming model through asynchronous message-passing.
 True scalability naturally involves distributed computing and with that inter-node communication which means traversing the network, that as we know is [inherently unreliable](http://aphyr.com/posts/288-the-network-is-reliable).
 It is therefore important to make the constraints, trade-offs and failure scenarios of network programming explicit in the programming model instead of hiding them behind leaky abstractions that try to “simplify” things.
 As a consequence it is equally important to provide programming tools which encapsulate common building blocks for solving the typical problems arising in a distributed environment — like mechanisms for achieving consensus or messaging abstractions which offer higher degrees of reliability.